Attorney General Opinions

 - Management Internal Controls (MIC) - is required by GDOE's Comprehensive Corrective Actions Plan (CCAP), Guam Education Board Policy (GEB) 715, and Guam Department of Education (GDOE) Standard Operating Procedure No. 1600-002.

 - Non-Appropriated Funds (NAF) - is required by Public Law (PL) 26-26 and GEB Policy 702.

 - Guam Academy Charter Schools Charter Schools Invoice Validation - is required by PL 32-068.

 The Guam Legislature enacts mandates in the form of public law for the establishment, organization, and operation of the GDOE.
-Mandates include appropriations made to the department to pay the cost of facilities and operations, appointment of officers and certain employees, and submission of reports and financial data to oversight committees.
-The following are mandates imposed on GDOE to carry out and administer all related functions in furthering the department's mission:
+Mandates include appropriations made to the Department to pay the cost of facilities and operations, appointment of officers and certain employees, and submission of reports and financial data to oversight committees.
+Listed below are mandates imposed on GDOE to carry out and administer all related functions in furthering the department's mission.